vizzuhq/vizzu-lib/docs/tutorial/aggregating_data.md

 logics that are available in `Vizzu`: `min`, `max`, `mean`, `count` and `distinct`.
 Let's go through them to see how they work.

-!!! note
-    Count and distinct aggregation logics relate to dimensions like `Genres` and not to measures like `Popularity`.

 Minimum value: the height of the bars show the minimum value in the `Popularity` measure in each of the `Genres`.